jessepav/libgdx-wiki-old/My-First-Triangle-(Example).md

 Most of the code, including all of the game logic, will reside in a regular Java project.
 In Eclipse, click File -> New -> Java Project.
 Use `my-first-triangle` as the project name.
 In the JRE section, select `JavaSE-1.6` or something similar, then click Finish.

-Lets copy libraries contain all the necessary libgdx classes and methods into our workspace.
+Lets copy libraries contain all the necessary libGDX classes and methods into our workspace.
 In the Package Explorer view, right-click on the my-first-triangle folder, select New -> Folder, and name the new folder `libs`.
 From the `libgdx-nightly` directory, copy the following files into `libs`:
   * gdx-backend-jogl.jar
   * gdx-backend-jogl-natives.jar
   * gdx-sources.jar
   * gdx-natives.jar
   * gdx.jar

-Now we'll add the libraries to our project so that our Java code  can reference the classes in the libgdx libraries.
+Now we'll add the libraries to our project so that our Java code  can reference the classes in the libGDX libraries.
 Right click on the `my-first-triangle` folder again and select Properties.
 Go to the Java Build Path section, select the Libraries tab, click Add JARs..., navigate to the `my-first-triangle/libs` directory and select the files:
   * gdx-backend-jogl.jar
   * gdx-backend-jogl-natives.jar
   * gdx-natives.jar
   * gdx.jar

-Eclipse can also show you the javadoc documention for the libgdx classes and methods you use.
+Eclipse can also show you the javadoc documention for the libGDX classes and methods you use.
 While still in the Libraries tab, expand the `gdx.jar` listing and double click on the entry named Source attachment.
 Click Workspace and navigate to the my-first-triangle/libs directory again, this time selecting `gdx-sources.jar`.

 Now we can create a class that will draw our triangle.
 Expand the my-first-triangle folder, right-click on the `src` source directory and select New -> Package.
 Name it anything you want, in this example we'll use `com.test.myfirsttriangle`.
 Right-click on the new package, and select New -> Class, use the name `MyFirstTriangle`.
 In the Interfaces section, add the `com.badlogic.gdx.ApplicationListener` interface.
 Your new class should look something like this: